nls1729/acme-code/donotdisturb-button@nls1729/README.txt

 A timeout will start during the session if:

-The user set the extension from Available to Busy with the Panel Button and the Busy State Timeout Feature is enabled a timeout.
+The user set the extension from Available to Busy with the Panel Button and the Busy State Timeout Feature is enabled.

 Uploaded for review 2019-03-16.
 Busy State Timeout feature.